-Fire Opal may not look much like the familiar opal, but it is a true opal nonetheless, with the same chemical composition (hydrous silicon dioxide).
-Unlike common opals, good quality fire opals are often clear enough to be cut in facets, though typically they are translucent, not transparent.
+Fire opal may not look much like a typical opal, but it is a true opal nonetheless, with the same chemical composition (hydrous silicon dioxide).
+Unlike common opal gems, good quality fire opal stones are often transparent enough to be faceted, though typically they are translucent.
 The fire opal from Mexico is the most highly regarded.

-Fire Opal ranges in color from white to yellow to red-orange, with the red-orange being the most valued.
-Fire opal is quite an affordable stone and can sometimes be found in large sizes; we have occasionally bought specimens over 50 carats.
+Fire opal gems range in color from white or yellow to red-orange, with red-orange being the most highly valued.
+Fire opal is quite an affordable stone and can sometimes be found in large sizes; we have occasionally bought specimens weighing over 50 carats.
 It's good to remember that fire opal, like common opal, is fairly soft and has a high water content.
 So it needs to be handled with some care.
 For more information see our fire opal information page.Customer Questions

 This month we have some interesting questions about the optical properties of gemstones.

 A final note - if you send us email, please be assured that we answer all our email very promptly, 6 days per week.
 But we sometimes have problems with spam filters on the receiving end, so please adjust the settings on your email account so you can receive mail from email@example.com.